Karthik-Vijay/angular-storybook/README.md

-# angular-storybook
+# Angular-storybook
-Storybook is a tool that allows to test an app’s components in isolation and in a flat hierarchy.
 A storybook is a series of stories that display our components with specified inputs and outputs in a nice browser view.

+# Development server
+Run npm install to install the node modules in the project folder.
+Run ng serve for a dev server.
+Navigate to http://localhost:4200/.
+The app will automatically reload if you change any of the source files.

+# Install storybook globally
+# Yarn:
+$ yarn global add @storybook/cli

+# or npm:
+$ npm i @storybook/cli -g

+# Run the getstorybook command:
+$ getstorybook

+# Invoking the storybook npm script:
+$ npm run storybook